LiteLDev/LegacyScriptEngine/docs/apis/LanguageSupport.md

 ## Node.js support description

-- LLSE makes it possible to work in embedded mode by implementing the Node.js starter code itself, and isolates the execution environment for different plugins
+- LSE makes it possible to work in embedded mode by implementing the Node.js starter code itself, and isolates the execution environment for different plugins
 - Created interface to implement programmic support for npm.
 Support installing third-party extension dependencies via package.json

 #### ⭐ **Node.js Plugin Development**